Five different properties in flood risk areas

 What does this mean for those buying?

 This makes buying a home tricky.
-How do you know if you’re future home is going to be flooded?
-Often an area will look safe and serene and not show the scars of recent flooding, but may have been under ten foot of water only a few months or years ago.
+How do you know if your future home is going to be flooded?
+Often, an area will look safe and serene.
+It may not show the scars of recent flooding, but could have been under ten foot of water only months or years ago.

 These are all things to consider when completing your pre exchange checklist.
-But here are some more in-depth questions to ask if you’re worried about buying a property in a high flood risk area.
+If you’re worried about buying a property in a high flood risk area, ask these more in-depth questions.

 What’s an official flood risk area?

-There are different types each of which are broken down into high, medium, low and very low risk areas.
-A high-risk area runs a 1% to 3% chance of being flooded every year while a very low risk area has a chance of being affected of less than 0.1%.
+Different types of areas break down into high, medium, low, and very low-risk categories.
+A high-risk area faces a 1% to 3% chance of flooding each year.
+Meanwhile, a very low-risk area faces a chance of less than 0.1% of being affected.

-Flood risk areas also come in a surprisingly different set of types including those at risk from sea or rivers, surface water, groundwater and reservoirs.
-So just because a house may be a long way from a river, or the seashore, doesn’t meant it’s safe.
+Flood risk areas also come in a surprisingly different set of types.
+This includes those at risk from sea or rivers, surface water, groundwater, and reservoirs.
+So just because a house is far from a river or the seashore, it doesn’t mean it’s safe.

 You can use flood map for planning to find out what zone a location is in.

-How do I find out if a property is within one?
+How do I find out if a property is within a flood risk area?

 The government has an online service for checking whether a property is at risk.
-This can be found at its flood warning information service and can be searched using a postcode, and also via a map search that shows risks in the area.
+You can find this information at its flood warning information service.
+You can search using a postcode, or via a map search that shows risks in the area.

-Also, if you go ahead with a purchase then a mortgage valuation should flag up if the property is in a flood risk zone, and you may even be turned down for a loan consequently.
+Also, if you go ahead with a purchase then a mortgage valuation should flag up if the property is in a flood risk zone.
+Consequently, lenders may even turn you down for a loan.

 It’s also why it’s a good idea to carry out a more detailed survey on a property before proceeding.